The following serious adverse reactions with the use of COCs are discussed elsewhere in the labeling:

 Serious Adverse Reactions

-none reported in the clinical trial
+Acne Clinical Trials: none reported in the clinical trials

-Immune system disorders: Hypersensitivity
+Immune system disorders: Hypersensitivity (including anaphylactic reaction)

-Skin and subcutaneous tissue disorders: Chloasma
+Skin and subcutaneous tissue disorders: Chloasma, angioedema, erythema nodosum, erythema multiforme